pinot-contrib/pinot-docs/basics/concepts/segment-threshold.md

 The segment threshold determines when a segment is committed in real-time tables.

-When data is first ingested from a streaming provider like Kafka, it gets stored in a consuming segment.
+When data is first ingested from a streaming provider like Kafka, Pinot stores the data in a consuming segment.

-The data in the consuming segment is stored on the disk of the server(s) that are processing a particular partition from the streaming provider.
+This segment is on the disk of the server(s) processing a particular partition from the streaming provider.

 However, it's not until a segment is committed that the segment is written to the [deep store](https://docs.pinot.apache.org/basics/components/deep-store).
 The segment threshold decides when that should happen.